avandenbussche/tor-containernet/README.md

 ## Overview

 This repository contains utilities to build and test [TorSH](https://github.com/avandenbussche/torsh).
-Use this repository to:
+More specifically, use this repository to:

-* develop and compile TorSH
+* develop and compile TorSH for both local or foreign architectures
 * test TorSH in a local Containernet swarm
 * build and test the TorSH OpenWrt package locally